Questions & Answers (Q&A)¶

 On building an appropriate set of input data files for a case study that can be run on openTEPES:

-How can I strongly reduce the size of the case study for testing purposes
+How can I significantly reduce the size of the case study for testing purposes?

 Delete the duration (column D in

 oT_Data_Parameterfile.
-This will reduce the number of load levels by 2 or 3For working with representative stages, see, for example, the 9n7y case study
+This will reduce the number of load levels by a factor of 2 or 3For working with representative stages, see, for example, the 9n7y case study

 Relaxing the binary condition of binary variables